-[These would be represented by belly, heart and head sections on the diagram respectively]
+[These would be represented by below diaphragm, chest and head sections on the diagram respectively]

-Now simply because we know that our physical body has become big although it was once very, very small - a tiny little egg.
+Now simply because we know that our physical body has become big although it was once very, very small - a tiny little egg17.
 It has become big by absorbing food.
-So this material body which I can see and walk about, and move about, is sometimes called the food body, the body of food.
-And simply because I know that I put it into my mouth and then digest it, because of that I know that it is not the essential in myself.
+So this material body which I can see and knock about, and move, is sometimes called the food body, the body of food18.
+And simply because I know that I put it into my mouth and then digest it - because of that - I know that it is not the essential in myself.
 It is something accreted to me.